Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/01-authentication-baseline.md

 ---

-## Query 1.2 — EventID Distribution
+## Query 1.2 - EventID Distribution

 What types of events are actually being generated?
-Run this before writing any detection — it tells you where the volume is and where to focus first.
+Run this before writing any detection; it tells you where the volume is and where to focus first.

 ```kql
 SecurityEvent_CL